Woop-Chain/sdk/packages/woop-account/README.md

 # @woop-js/account

 This package provides a collection of apis to create accounts and wallets and sign using them.
-A wallet can hold multiple accounts and account is associated with a unique `woop` address.
+A wallet can hold multiple accounts and account is associated with a unique `woo` address.
 This package also provides facilies to manage account keys.

 ## Installation